jessnyj/react-books/README.md

 This is a full stack React based application that allows users to search for Google Books, add them to their Saved page, and delete them from their page as well.

 ## Work Involved
 For this application, we utilized React and Bulma in order to design the front end aspects of the site.
-For the backend, we utilized MongoDB and Mongoose in order to allow a user to save and delete books to the database.
+For the backend, we utilized MongoDB and Mongoose in order to allow a user to save and delete books from the database.

 ## Code Snippet
 * This function utilizes the Google Books API in order to render the list of books.